Close Menu

 The Great Lakes News Collaborative includes Bridge Michigan; Circle of Blue; Great Lakes Now at Detroit PBS; Michigan Public, Michigan’s NPR News Leader; and The Narwhal who work together to bring audiences news and information about the impact of climate change, pollution, and aging infrastructure on the Great Lakes and drinking water.
 This independent journalism is supported by the Charles Stewart Mott Foundation.

-“We did not consider any changes to the proposal based on the feedback received, given the Town of Wasaga Beach’s commitments to keeping the beach public, not building on the beach and protecting environmentally sensitive dunes,” the government stated in its decision.
+“We did not consider any changes to the proposal based on the feedback received, given the Town of Wasaga Beach’s commitments to keeping the beach public, not building on the beach and protecting environmentally sensitive dunes,” said the government in its decision.

-“Once this precedent is set, we risk irreversible environmental degradation, reduced public access and commercialization of what should remain a protected public space for generations to come,” one local resident noted.
+“Once this precedent is set, we risk irreversible environmental degradation, reduced public access and commercialization of what should remain a protected public space for generations to come,” one local resident wrote.
 “Tourism and environmental stewardship are not mutually exclusive, and development must not come at the cost of conservation.”

 “Public land – especially waterfront property as ecologically and recreationally important as Wasaga Beach – should remain in public hands and under provincial protection,” another added.